 1. Palazzo Monti, Brescia

-	Palazzo Monti is an 18th century noble villa surrounded by lawns and white

-	cobblestones.
-The interior is perfectly consistent with the architecture of

-	the building, recalling an intangible past.
-Frescoed ceilings, classic

-	furnishings, and ubiquitous marble are all display within this beautiful
+Palazzo Monti is an 18th century noble villa surrounded by lawns and white cobblestones.
+The interior is perfectly consistent with the architecture of the building, recalling an intangible past.
+Frescoed ceilings, classic furnishings, and ubiquitous marble are all display within this beautiful building.
+Yet, for some time now, this magnificent Italian art residence has opened its doors to contemporary artists from all over the world.

-	building.
-There are few traces of a modern design that is often thought take

-	away rather than enrich.
-Yet, for some time now, this magnificent residence

-	has opened its doors to contemporary artists from all over the world.

-	Edoardo Monti, grandson of the founder of the villa, has created a

-	non-profit program for those who live and feel they cannot do without art.

-	Young creatives thriving on ideas and initiatives that, once welcomed, will

-	be able to immerse themselves in a unique experience in a fairytale context.
+Edoardo Monti, grandson of the founder of the villa, has created a non-profit program for those who live and feel they cannot do without art.
+Young creatives thriving on ideas and initiatives that, once welcomed, will be able to immerse themselves in a unique experience in a fairytale context.

 No payment to enter the structure, just a request to be satisfied.
 Once the stay is over, the artists will have to leave a work created by them at the residence.
 The past meets the present – a perfect combination.

 Deep in the Tuscan hills lies the Villa Lena.
 Engrossed in green landscapes illuminated by an amber sun, you will never want to leave this picturesque setting.
 Villa Lena is one of Italy’s most beautiful Italian art residencies.
 An artistic residence different from the others – the hand of man has worked delicately, trying to make room for woods, vineyards and the precious chirping of sparrows.
 From April to November for one or two months, this idyllic dwelling welcomes and supports international artists in need of a place in the world where they can create in complete freedom, stimulated by constant contact with nature.

 3. CRIPTA747, Torino